PlanetEfficacy/talk_ideas/talk_ideas.md

 ##### Explain why this talk should be considered and what makes you qualified to speak on the topic.

 Microservice misadventures is a talk that will offer lessons relevant to a wide variety of Railsconf participants.
-From CTO's setting the technology direction of their companies to brand new developers, who are contemplating moving to a service oriented architecture, to individual contributors about to pick up their first microservice story, this talk will describe mistakes that any team might find themselves making on their own microservice misadventure.
+From CTO's setting the technology direction of their companies to individual contributors about to pick up their first microservice story, this talk will describe mistakes that any team might make on their own microservice misadventure as well as tips for avoiding them.

+I am excited to give this talk for a few reasons.
+For starters, I have first hand experience leading a squad of engineers through the work of moving functionality out of a monolith.
+Next, I am prepared to be open about the mistakes that I made in this process so that the Rails community does not have to repeat them.
+Finally, I have a unique perspective to offer in this talk because rather than speaking about an entire ecosystem of microservices, I will focus on the unit level - one piece of functionality from a monolith into a microservice.

 ## Bio